 As the world gears up for the Paris 2024 Olympics kicking off this July, excitement builds around the new sports added to the program: Climbing, Breaking, Kayak Cross and Skateboarding.
-But amidst the fanfare, a glaring omission has left many wondering: What about beach soccer?
+But amidst the fanfare, a glaring omission has left many wondering about Beach Soccer Olympic Dream!

 Despite its global popularity and competitive history, Beach Soccer remains absent from the Olympic lineup.
 Beach soccer has been a staple of international competition since 1992, with the FIFA-backed Beach Soccer Worldwide (BSWW) governing the sport.
 It has been featured in various multi-sport events, including the European Games, World Beach Games and FIFA World Cup.
 With its fast-paced action, skilful plays, and audience packed settings, beach soccer has captivated audiences worldwide.